fredericbarrau/home-infrastructure/README.md

-# NAS-Infrastructure
+# Home Infrastructure

-Ansible project for managing my own NAS server.
+Ansible project for managing my own stuffs (raspberry pi, NAS server, etc.).

 This project is rather straighforward, and follows the pattern described in Ansible's documentation.
-It is meant to be a simple project to manage my own NAS server.

 ## Requirements